HugoJPMartin/SPLC2021/readme.md

 # A Comparison of Performance Specialization Learning techniques for Configurable Systems

+All the code is available here : https://github.com/HugoJPMartin/SPLC2021

+## Content

 All results tables are available in tables.pdf

 The "Automated Performance Specialization.ipynb" notebook contains the explaination through code of all 3 developped approaches for performance specialization.

 The "Experiments.ipynb" notebook contains the scripts made for the experiments and the latex table generation.
 The "experiments.py" is an equivalent outside of a notebook.

-The "Results" notebook allow to recreate the table from the paper from raw results data.
+The "Results.ipynb" notebook allows to recreate the table from the paper from raw results data.

-# Linux dataset
+## Linux dataset

 The dataset for Linux is too big for Github, we made it available on Zenodo : https://zenodo.org/record/4943884